Benn1440/technical_test_fonYou/README.md

 # technical_test_fonYou
-To run this scrip files you need to run the executable commands listed below;
+To run this script files you need to run the executable commands listed below;

 Making the save_logs script executable
 $ chmod +x save_logs.sh